Answered By: Veronica Bielat Last Updated: Jul 17, 2018 Views: 2555

 For more help with searching and using other library resources, see our online videos at youtube.com/wsuinst

-ERIC is NOT a full-text database, so you may not see many full-text links to articles in the ERIC database.
-But you can access full-text of articles through our Article Linker button.
+ERIC is NOT a full text database, so you may not see many full text links to articles in the ERIC database.
+But you can access full text of articles through our 360 Link to Full Text button.

-Select the Article Linker button under the citation to link to the full-text
+Select the 360 Link to Full Text button under the citation to link to the full text.

-Watch a video on how to access full-text using the Article Linker button
+Watch a video on how to access full-text using the 360 Link to Full Text button.